hummingbird-project/hummingbird/README.md

 }
 ```

-The following will start up a server using the above `HBHTTPResponder`.
+The following will start up a server using the above `HelloResponder`.

 ```swift
 let eventLoopGroup = MultiThreadedEventLoopGroup(numberOfThreads: System.coreCount)